ytyulkinaxway/axway-open-docs/content/en/docs/catalog/manage-catalog-assets.md

 1. In the Unified Catalog, click on the cogwheel and select **Manage categories.** This will bring up a screen where you can see the list of available categories.
 2. Click the ellipsis menu and select **Edit** to change the category or **Delete** to remove it.

-{{< alert title="Note" color="primary" >}}You can configure and manage categories from the WebUI or using the AMPLIFY Unified Catalog APIs.
+{{< alert title="Note" color="primary" >}}You can configure and manage categories from the WebUI or using the Amplify Unified Catalog APIs.
 Please refer to our [Postman Collection](https://documenter.getpostman.com/view/3636185/TVYGddhi), for an example of how to create and manage categories via our APIs.{{< /alert >}}

 Watch the video below to see how to create and assign categories.